-The University spends roughly £24 million annually on goods and services and seeks to manage its assets responsibly, so responsible financial decisions are critical for impact in sustainability.
-Our aim is to contribute to local economies and support social and global justice through Fairtrade, developing sustainability in our supply chain, and through ethical investment practices.
+The University spends roughly £24 million annually on goods and services and seeks to manage its assets responsibly, so our financial decisions are critical for our sustainability impact.
+Our aim is to contribute to local economies and support social and global justice through ethical investment practices, developing sustainability in our supply chain and Fairtrade.

-- As members of the Southern Universities Purchasing Consortium we support the adoption of higher standards such as affiliation to Electronics Watch to address slavery in IT supply chains
+- As members of the Southern Universities Purchasing Consortium we support the adoption of higher standards to address slavery in IT supply chains

 - We joined Gloucestershire Anti-Slavery Partnership and approved its statement in relation to the Modern Slavery Act

 - We exchange furniture, specialist kit and office supplies to avoid making new purchases

 - We won a Highly Commended Green Gown Award in 2017 for our ‘Power of the Purse’ project to drive sustainability improvements and embed circular economy principles into our policy and practice, with an institution wide risk assessment, action on key contracts, training for lead buyers and guidance for all staff

 In 2022, University of Gloucestershire became one of the first universities in the UK to secure funding linked to our commitment to ESG goals, securing £29million in ESG linked loans that will contribute to supporting our ambitious City Campus development.